ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 You can customize your settings by visiting the [ChecksMate Player Settings Page](/games/ChecksMate/player-settings)

+#### Warning: Locations Accessibility not supported

+It is strongly recommended that you **do not use *Accessibility: Locations***.
+Most testing is at *Minimal*, although *Items* should also function.
+(Generation will often fail.
+The custom item pool generation does not guarantee that you will receive the combinations the logic believes necessary to access every location.
+Once location distribution begins, there is no way to revisit item pool generation.)

+#### Opinion: Material Balancing

+One of the most important settings determines how many pieces will be distributed through your multiworld, defined in terms of material value.
+Although your multiworld's item pool may contain more than 39 material, you should not expect to have all of your material before reaching your goal: The logic requires that you equal the CPU army, not that you complete your collection.

+A normal (FIDE) army has 8 points of pawns plus 31 points of pieces (12 from 4 minor pieces, 10 from 2 rooks, and 9 from 1 queen).
+Material isn't everything: An army of 27 pawns plus 4 Knights is considered to be extremely powerful.
+Conversely, having no pawns whatsoever opens your position dramatically, allowing your pieces to make very aggressive moves and to maintain a very high tempo.

 ### Generating a ChecksMate game

 **ChecksMate is a short game!
 You might restart many times, but you should expect no more than an hour of gameplay!**